ufpidentity/pam_ufpidentity/README.md

 private key.
 And make sure to carefully think about the CN you use.
-For a large number of machines you may want a base domain like example.com, rather than web01.example.com, web02.example.com, etc. On a Linux machine it is recommended to keepy your private keys in /etc/ssl/private and your certificates in /etc/ssl/certs.
+For a large number of machines you may want a base domain like example.com, rather than web01.example.com, web02.example.com, etc. On a Linux machine it is recommended to keep your private keys in /etc/ssl/private and your certificates in /etc/ssl/certs.
 You will also need our truststore somewhere (/etc/ssl/certs is good).